reckter/STS-ModLoader/README.md

 #### Advanced (Development): ####
 1. Clone repo
-2. Make a copy of 'desktop-1.0.jar' from your Slay the Spire Steam folder in the root of the repo
+2. Make a copy of `desktop-1.0.jar` from your Slay the Spire Steam folder in the root of the repo
-3. Get 'cfr_0_124.jar' and put it in the tools folder (http://www.benf.org/other/cfr/)
+3. Get `cfr_0_124.jar` and put it in the tools folder (http://www.benf.org/other/cfr/)
-4. Run '_decompile.bat'.
-A folder named 'decompiled' should be created
+4. Run `./tools/windows/decompile.bat`.
+A folder named `decompiled` should be created
-5. Make a copy of the 'decompiled' folder created in step 4, name it 'decompiled_clean'
+5. Make a copy of the `decompiled` folder created in step 4, name it `decompiled_clean`
-6. Run 'modloader/_compile_modloader.bat'
+6. Run `modloader/_compile_modloader.bat`
-7. Copy the entire 'modloader' folder into the root of 'desktop-1.0.jar'
+7. Copy the entire `modloader` folder into the root of `desktop-1.0.jar`
-8. Run '_patch.bat' to automatically apply the diff files to the contents of 'decompiled'
+8. Run `./tools/windows/patch.bat` to automatically apply the diff files to the contents of `decompiled`
 9. Compile the following, plus whatever other files you modify:
     * decompiled/core/CardCrawlGame.java
     * decompiled/dungeons/Exordium.java